Lafarie/LAFARIE/README.md

 # 💫 About Me:
 Hi 👋, I'm Farhad Lafarie<br>I am a passionate and self-motivated developer from Srilanka<br>I am currently learning web frameworks like ReactJS and Server Automation tools<br>You can ask me about JAVA and Automations stuff and many more<br><br>

+Now I have foucing on devops, hope to share more stuff after learning something new

 Reach me : farhadlafarie@gmail.com

 Portfolio : [https://lafarie.github.io/](https://lafarie.github.io/FarhadLafarie/)